-Hormonal medications – these work by suppressing the activity of endometrial tissue and stopping periods.
+Hormonal medications – These work by suppressing the activity of endometrial tissue and stopping periods.
 Either the combined oral contraceptive pill or progesterone-only preparations such as tablets, injections or a progesterone-releasing intrauterine coil can be used.
 Continuous-cycle regimens can help reduce pain and many also have a lighter and shorter menstrual flow when using a hormonal contraceptive.
 Other hormone options such as gonadatrophin-releasing hormone (GnRH) analogues can be very effective but cannot be used continuously.
-Danazol was another popular treatment in the past but is not now widely used.
+Danazol was another popular treatment in the past but is no longer widely used.
 Current research focuses on the use of newer hormone medication such as gonadatrophin-releasing hormone blockers, aromatase inhibitors (which block the production of oestrogen) and selective progesterone receptor modulators.

-Assisted reproductive therapy (ART) – fertility treatment such as fertilisation'>in vitro fertilisation (IVF) can be used to overcome the difficulties that women with endometriosis face when trying to conceive.
+Assisted reproductive therapy (ART) – Fertility treatment such as in vitro fertilisation (IVF) can be used to overcome the difficulties that women with endometriosis face when trying to conceive.
 See the article on female infertility for further information.

-Alternative therapies – many women with endometriosis seek, and indeed find, relief from their symptoms by using alternative therapies such as acupuncture, herbal remedies, or a hot water bottle, etc. Although there is no evidence that these treatments work, they could be used in conjunction with conventional medicine, if women feel that they are beneficial.
+Alternative therapies – Many women with endometriosis seek, and indeed find, relief from their symptoms by using alternative therapies such as acupuncture, herbal remedies, or a hot water bottle, etc. Although there is no scientific evidence that these treatments are effective, they could be used in conjunction with conventional medicine, if women feel that they are beneficial.
 Patients should inform their doctor about any herbal remedies they are considering to ensure they do not interfere with any prescribed medication they are taking.

 Treatments of endometriosis can cause some of the side-effects listed below.

-Medical treatments – hormone treatments may cause bloating, weight gain, acne, bleeding between periods or even make you feel low in mood.
+Medical treatments – Hormone treatments may cause bloating, weight gain, acne, bleeding between periods or even make people feel low in mood.

-Hormone medications – GnRH-analogues can give you menopausal symptoms as your hormones are ‘switched off’ during treatment.
+Hormone medications – GnRH-analogues can give people menopausal symptoms as their reproductive hormones are ‘switched off’ during treatment.
 These include hot flushes, fatigue, insomnia, vaginal dryness and thin bones.
 Taking a low dose of oestrogen or progestin along with Gn-RH agonists and antagonists may decrease menopausal side effects.

 During pregnancy the symptoms almost disappear and it seems that women who have given birth are less likely to develop endometriosis than those who have not.
 But symptoms do return, so pregnancy is not a cure for endometriosis.
 In most cases, the symptoms of endometriosis stop after the menopause, as levels of female hormones decline.